-Boston Market is a growing restaurant chain that serves rotisserie chicken with locations in nearly 30 States.
-To work for Boston Market, employees must be at least 15 years old.
+Boston Market is a growing restaurant chain that serves rotisserie chicken with locations in nearly 30 states.
+The market is one of the companies that hire at 15.

-The fast-food restaurant likes to promote within the company, so you’ll have the opportunity to take on bigger roles and earn more money as you get older.
+This restaurant likes to promote within the company, so you’ll have the opportunity to take on bigger roles and earn more money as you get older.

-Your child can apply online for any available positions near you.
+You can apply online for available positions near you.

 13. Little Caesars

 While you won’t deliver pizza with Little Caesars, the restaurant chain is a terrific first job for teenagers.
 For most Little Caesars, employees need to be at least 16.

-Your child can apply online after you’ve confirmed with your local store.
+You can apply online after you’ve confirmed the age requirements with your local store.

 14. Giant Eagle

-Giant Eagle is a grocery store chain in the Northeast, with nearly 500 locations.
+Giant Eagle is a grocery store chain in the Northeast with nearly 500 locations.
 Most job positions with Giant Eagle have a minimum age of 16.
 But, depending on your state, you could start as young as 15.

 It’s easy to apply online and see what is available in your area.

 15. AMC Theaters

-To apply, they can visit AMC’s careers page online.
+To apply, you can visit AMC’s careers page online.

 Businesses You Can Start as a Teenager